 If your organization falls under HIPAA law and needs to start the journey to compliance, SOC 2 to HIPAA mapping is an invaluable tool to help ensure that your organization is already critically aware of any and all gaps and common control overlaps.
 SOC 2 and HIPAA is a popular combination and share some overlapping controls if you store PHI.

 One of the most important things to note is that although SOC 2 is an optional compliance security framework, HIPAA is not.
 On the contrary, HIPAA is a federal law and compliance is mandatory for those subject to HIPAA’s Privacy Rule and store or process PHI.
-Another element that differentiates SOC 2 from HIPAA is breach notifications.
-SOC 2 has no specific breach notification requirements, whereas HIPAA has a strict and meticulous breach notification rule that regulates and specifies how and when to notify patients, media, the HHS, or any other members involved when it comes to protected health information.
 If you’re uncertain whether your organization needs to be HIPAA compliant, read our guide on how to know if you need to be HIPAA compliant here.

 Your Trusted Compliance Partner

 Do you have SOC 2 compliance under your belt and now other security frameworks or regulations are on your roadmap?
 Scytale has multi-framework cross-mapping, enabling customers to leverage common controls already mapped from SOC 2, saving time and eliminating duplicate efforts when undergoing more than one compliance framework.